allianz/ng-aquila/projects/ng-aquila/src/formfield/formfield.md

 ### Simple Form
 This form will show a validation error as both fields are required and one fields uses the appendix slot to display an info [`<nx-icon>`](./documentation/icon/overview) together with a popover.

-The formfield width depends only on the grid column it is placed in and exapands until it has taken 100% of the width.
+The formfield width depends only on the grid column it is placed in and expands until it has taken 100% of the width.

 **Note:** You have to include NxPopoverModule to run this example.
 See [NxPopover](./documentation/popover/overview) for details.